cicyinc/yichuchen-portfolio/dataviz3and4.md

 - "Although you are not contrasting before and since COVID-19, you are still comparing.
 Consider to include 'COVID-19' in the title."

 **Takeaways:**
 Interestingly, both of my friends prefer the pie chart over the stacked bar chart.
-Their feedback also helped me to points out some details that I didn't think about before I start my redesign.
+Their feedback also helped me to points out some details such as text position and word phrase that I didn't think about.

 ### Re-designed visualization

+<div class="flourish-embed flourish-chart" data-src="visualisation/4379000"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+### Summary